madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 CMD ["serve", "-s", "dist", "-l", "3000"]
 ```

-We will also change the build command and add environment variable to the shell before executing the build command:
+We will also change the build command and add the environment variable to the shell before executing the build command:

 ```
 export SECRET_API_KEY=example
 docker build --secret id=SECRET_API_KEY -t example:latest .
 ```

-No more warning message and we successfully pass the secret to the build, yay!
+No more warning messages, and we successfully pass the secret to the build.
+Yay!

 ## Environment Variables vs Build Secrets